-Risk from product loss: As the Company operates a retail bookstore business with over four hundred branches nationwide, it has been dealing with the loss of products from theft and other causes in the similar manner to what other retail businesses have encountered.
+• Risk from product loss: As the Company operates a retail bookstore business with over four hundred branches nationwide, it has been dealing with the loss of products from theft and other causes in the similar manner to what other retail businesses have encountered.

 The Company realizes the importance of establishing a proper product loss and prevention effort.
 The Closed-Circuit Tele-Visions (CCTV) have gradually been installed since the end of fourth quarter in 2006.
 The Company also established a Loss Prevention Department (LPD) to address the issue and set up measures to prevent the book loss specifically.
-This results in the significant reduction of product loss at the storefronts from 1.59% in 2006 to 0.33% and 0.31% from the sales volume of 2014 and 2015 respectively.
-Moreover, along with the use of CCTV, the Company has installed the electronic article surveillance system in the branches prone to thefts.
+This results in the significant reduction of product loss at the storefronts from 1.59% in 2006 to 0.33%, 0.31% and 0.30% from the sales volume of 2014, 2015 and 2016 respectively.
+Moreover, along with the use of CCTV, the Company has installed the electronic article surveillance system in the branches to prevent shoplifting.
+This included monthly running random inspection on the stocks of best selling books.

-• Risk from errors or malfunctions in computer and information technology system :
+• Risk from errors or malfunctions in computer and information technology system: